joaomh/xgboost-catboost-lgbm/README.md

 # Optuna

 Now, let's attempt to utilize Optuna with the three algorithms, applying it to our largest dataset.
-We will employ early_stopping to determine the optimal number of iterations that minimizes the validation loss, and we'll also consider class weights using the 'balanced' option.
+We will employ early_stopping to determine the optimal number of iterations that minimize the validation loss, and we'll also consider class weights using the 'balanced' option.

 Another valuable aspect to explore is the use of sample weights, which can be passed as an array of shape n_samples.
 This feature proves exceptionally useful in applications such as churn modeling, where we aim to prevent the churn of high-value customers with greater profitability.